novaaaspacezz/about-me/README.md

 # about-me
-I’m boba or nova any of those names you can call me ! i use any pronouns and im agender I have a youtube channel and tiktok, x my dni, proshippers, darkshippers, pedophiles, zoophiles, problematic people, racist people,and the basic dni criteria, also necrophiles dni. i'm married to my dearest husband !!
+I’m boba or nova any of those names you can call me !
+I have a youtube channel and tiktok, x my dni, proshippers, darkshippers, pedophiles, zoophiles, problematic people, racist people,and the basic dni criteria, also necrophiles dni. i'm married to my dearest husband !!